-Strict Instruction Execution Order is defined as giving the appearance, as far as programs are concerned, that instructions were executed strictly in the sequence that they occurred.
-A "Precise" out-of-order Microarchitecture goes to considerable lengths to ensure that this is the case.
+Strict Program Order is defined as giving the appearance, as far as programs are concerned, that instructions were executed strictly in the sequence that they occurred.
+A "Precise" out-of-order Micro-architecture goes to considerable lengths to ensure that this is the case.

 Many Vector ISAs allow interrupts to occur in the middle of processing of large Vector operations, only under the condition that partial results are cleanly discarded, and continuation on return from the Trap Handler will restart the entire operation.
 The reason is that saving of full Architectural State is not practical.
-An example would be a Floating-Point Horizontal Sum instruction (very common in Vector ISAs) or a Dot Product instruction that specifies a higher degree of accuracy for the internal accumulator than the registers.

-Simple-V operates on an entirely different paradigm from traditional Vector ISAs: as a "Sub-Execution Context", where "Elements" are synonymous with Scalar instructions.
-With this in mind implementations must observe Strict Element-Level Execution Order[[#svp64_eeo]] at all times.
-Any element is Interruptible, and Architectural State may be fully preserved and restored regardless of that same State.

-Engineering note: implementations are permitted have higher latency to perform context-switching (particularly if REMAP is active).
+Simple-V operates on an entirely different paradigm from traditional Vector ISAs: as a Sub-Program Counter where "Elements" are synonymous with Scalar instructions.
+With this in mind it is critical for implementations to observe Strict Element-Level Program Order at all times (often simply referred to as just "Strict Program Order" throughout this Chapter).
+Any element is Interruptible and Simple-V has been carefully designed to guarantee that Architectural State may be fully preserved and restored regardless of that same State, but it is not necessarily guaranteed that the amount of time needed to recover will be low latency (particularly if REMAP is active).